pinpoint-apm/pinpoint-c-agent/README.md

 ### 3. How much performance loss when I use?

 After full test, the AOP code could consume at least 1ms in our env(cpu E5-2660).
-While, the more function/method you watching, the more you taken. @TODO
+While, the more function/method you watching, the more you taken. @TODO  a test.

 ### Known Issues

 ### 1. Exception or Error Message With A Wrong Stack information.

-### 2. If I Do Not Use Composer,Can I Use this Version ?
+### 2. If I Do Not Use Composer/autoloader,Can I Use this Version ?

-Sorry, `php-simple-aop` not supported wrapping the user class (or internal class) without Composer.
+Sorry, `php-simple-aop` not supported wrapping the user class (or internal class) without Composer/autoloader.
 By the way [Composer](https://getcomposer.org/) is GOOD.
 O(∩_∩)O

 ### 3. Why not support PHP5.x?